 \section{Previous Work on Model Compression}

-We divide compression methods into four broad categories.
+We divide model compression methods into four broad categories.
 The first are techniques that \textbf{prune individual weights}, such as in \cite{han2015deep}, \cite{lecun1990optimal}, \cite{AxNN} and \cite{optimalbrainsurgeon}.
 These techniques result in unstructured sparsity that is difficult to leverage in hardware.
 It requires custom hardware design and limits the savings that can be achieved.
 The second category tackles this problem by \textbf{removing entire filters}.
 Authors of \cite{li2016pruning}, \cite{molchanov2016pruning} and \cite{Dingautomatic} focus on finding good metrics to determine the significance of a filter and other pruning criterion.
 Authors of \cite{thinet} pose pruning as a subset selection problem based on the next layer's statistic.
 Methods in this category that do not compromise accuracy significantly require iterative retraining, incurring a heavy computational and time penalty on model design.
 While authors of \cite{molchanov2016pruning} analyze all layers together, their layer-wise analysis requires many iterations.
+Authors of \cite{discrimination} also remove filters by introducing multiple losses for each layer that select the most discriminative filters, but their method iterates until a stopping condition is reached within a layer and iterates over each layer, thus keeping both loops active.
 The third category, and the one that relates to our method the most, involves techniques that find different ways to \textbf{approximate weight matrices}, either with lower ranked ones or by quantizing such as in \cite{denton2014exploiting}, \cite{jaderberg2014speeding}, \cite{squeezenet}, \cite{mobilenet} and \cite{zhang2015efficient}.
 However, these methods are done iteratively for each layer, preserving at least one of the loops in Fig. \ref{fig:std_cht}, making it a bottleneck for large network design.
 Authors of \cite{zhang2015efficient} use a similar idea, but choose a layer-wise rank empirically, by minimizing the reconstruction error.
-Authors of \cite{comp-aware} also use a similar scheme, but most of their savings appears to come from the regularizer rather than the post processing.
+Authors of \cite{structuredseg} group the network into binarized segments and train these segments sequentially, resulting in the second loop, though over segments rather than layers.
+The binary bases of the segments are found empirically, and the method requires custom hardware and training methods.
+Authors of \cite{comp-aware} also use a similar scheme, but most of their savings appears to come from the regularizer rather than the post-processing.